PsrNate/Lyrica/README.md

 1. Why Lyrica ?
 ---------------

-The answer is pretty simple actually. :) It all actually started under the name Touhou PRS (Power Ranking System) as a website where you could vote for your favorite characters, inspired from [Facemash](http://en.wikipedia.org/wiki/History_of_Facebook#Facemash).
+The answer is pretty simple. :) It all actually started under the name Touhou PRS (Power Ranking System) as a website where you could vote for your favorite characters, inspired from [Facemash](http://en.wikipedia.org/wiki/History_of_Facebook#Facemash).